tywalch/electrodb/README.md

 After invoking the **Access Pattern** with the required **Partition Key** **Facets**, you can now choose what **Sort Key Facets** are applicable to your query.
 Examine the table in [Sort Key Operations](#sort-key-operations) for more information on the available operations on a **Sort Key**.

 ### Access Pattern Queries
-When you define your [indexes](#indexes) in your model, you are defining the access patterns of your entity.
+When you define your [indexes](#indexes) in your model, you are defining the Access Patterns of your entity.
 The [facets](#facets) you choose, and their order, ultimately define the finite set of index queries that can be made.
 The more you can leverage these index queries the better from both a cost and performance perspective.

 Unlike Partition Keys, Sort Keys can be partially provided.
 We can leverage this to multiply our available access patterns and use the Sort Key Operations: `begins`, `between`, `lt`, `lte`, `gt`, and `gte`.
 These queries are more performant and cost effective than filters.
 The costs associated with DynamoDB directly correlate to how effectively you leverage Sort Key Operations.